belodetek/black.box/README.md

 Devices connected to the `black.box` Wi-Fi network, can access geo-restricted Internet content, such as Netflix and BBC iPlayer in various geographic regions.

-A subscription is required to activate the device.
-This service is offered on a rolling subscription basis, with **1 moth free trial**.
+PayPal subscription or Bitcoin credit is required to activate the device.
+This service is offered on a rolling subscription basis, with **1 moth free trial** using PayPal.
 Afterwards a monthly subscription fee applies, unless the subscription is [cancelled](#cancellation) prior to the next billing cycle.

+Alternatively, pay up-front using Bitcoin for as much time as you need.
+Price quoted based on USD/BTC exchange rate.
+Top-up at any point prior to the existing Bitcoin credit expiry, or after.
+Any unused Bitcoin credit will be rolled over if topping up prior to existing credit expiry.
+Topping up after credit expiry will strike a new USD/BTC exchange rate.

 The software only routes specific DNS domain names and IPv4/IPv6 subnets/IPs via the tunnel interface, while all the remaining traffic flows via the local Internet interface.
 The tunnel interface only allows specific network ports[[n1](#footnotes)] for streaming, while the local Internet interface in unrestricted.
 All other traffic is blocked on the tunnel interface.